Euclid. Populating a dark universe with galaxies using SciPIC: SciPICal

 The \texttt{SciPIC} pipeline is composed of multiple modules that perform different steps in the assignment of galaxy properties.
 The pipeline starts with a halo catalogue as input, with a set of required halo properties: the halo mass, the comoving coordinates that describe position and velocity, the halo shape represented by an ellipsoid, and a concentration parameter that characterises the inner slope of the radial density profile.
 The modules then compute various classes of galaxy properties, such as lensing estimators, fluxes, and morphological parameters.
 For a more detailed description of these modules, we refer the reader to CF25.

 The calibration pipeline developed in this work aims to obtain the parameters involved in the assignment of the main properties modelled: number of galaxies in each halo, positions, luminosities, and colours.
 It builds upon and extends the framework introduced by \citet{Tutusaus2025}.
 The main improvements include updated prescriptions for assigning colours and positions, as well as the flexibility to process both light cones and snapshots as input halo catalogues.
-In addition, we implement an improved calibration strategy that yields posterior probability distributions for the optimised parameters.
+In addition, we implemented an improved calibration strategy that yields posterior probability distributions (PDFs) for the optimised parameters.
 This allows us to examine correlations between them and ensures more robust results.

-In this section, we describe in detail how these properties are assigned and the calibration strategy that will be applied in order to constrain the parameters involved in the assignment process.
+In this section we describe in detail how these properties were assigned and the calibration strategy applied to constrain the parameters involved in the assignment process.
+We first provide a more detailed description of the initial part of \texttt{SciPIC}, which we aimed to calibrate, highlighting the parameters optimised in the procedure.
+Then, we describe the calibration process.